GDC-ConsumerEdge/parameter-store/README.md

 `eps_project_id` is where the app (and nearly all) of its resources will be created.
 It is assumed this project already exists.

-`secrets_project_id` is the name of a Google Cloud Project where app-related secrets are to be configured.
+`secrets_project_id` is the ID of a Google Cloud Project where app-related secrets are to be configured.
 This may be the same as the `eps_project_id` or yet another separate project.

 `eps_image` is the full name and tag of the image to be deployed by Terraform to Cloud Run on its first invocation.